LumaBrowser Documentation

 finalResponseThe agent's full final response text

-tabIdThe browser tab ID used.
+tabIdThe browser tab ID used (integer).
 Use this to continue working with the tab (set autoCloseTab: false).

 iterationsHow many agent loop iterations ran